by Rubinstu, published

 Blender file is included so you can play with it yourself.

 These are fairly low-res, but definitely good enough for my purposes.

 Objects were printed on a BFB-3000 Plus, dual head machine, in ABS.

 Human Ears by Rubinstu is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure Rubinstu would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Rubinstu would love to see what you've printed.
+Please document your print and share a Make with the community.